trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 ## Creating an FA2 contract from a template

 The `ligo/fa` library provides a template that saves you from having to implement all of the FA2 standard yourself.
-Follow these steps to create a contract that is based on the template and implement the required endpoints:
+Follow these steps to create a contract that is based on the template and implements the required endpoints:

 1. Create a contract to manage your NFTs: